JordanPedersen/2019-05-27-BoC/index.md

   In addition, you will need an up-to-date web browser.
 </p>
 <p>
-For Bank of Canada employees you will have to go through your IT department, and not all software may be available for you.
+For Bank of Canada and participating Government of Canada information professionals you will have to go through your IT department, and not all software may be available for you.
 However, we have included the set-up instructions because alternatively, you may choose to bring a personal laptop with Git and OpenRefine already set up if you prefer.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors